RX14/uob-presentation-2017-11-16/slides.md

 - Find a (medium-size) project you like and press the github watch button
 :::

-- First commit September 2012
+ - First commit: September 2012
    - Originally a project to compile ruby
+ - Personal involvement
    - Got involved Spring 2016
-- Core maintainer June 2017
+   - Core maintainer since June 2017

 # Motivation

 ---

-> - Dynamic languages tradeoff speed for flexibility
+> - Dynamic languages trade off speed for flexibility
-> - Compiled languages tradeoff flexibility for speed
+> - Compiled languages trade off flexibility for speed
 > - Static type checking reduces errors
-> - But we want the best of all worlds!
+> - ...But we want the best of all worlds!

 # What does it look like?